k2view-academy/K2View-Academy/articles/39_fabric_catalog/03_discovery_process.md

 * Define a Fabric interface for a given data source and initiate the Discovery job.
 * The first step of the Discovery job is a Crawler.
 It scans the data source while identifying the existing entities and the relationships between them.
 The Crawler's output is the Catalog schema.
 * Next, a Plugin Framework is triggered automatically upon completion of the Crawler's process.
 The Plugin Framework is a platform for executing predefined rules (plugins) to run on the Catalog schema and to enhance it accordingly.
 Examples of plugins are:
-  * Creating a relation between 2 objects, based on field names matching rules.
+  * Creating a referential link between 2 objects, based on field names matching rules.
-  * Classification of fields based on their data and/or metadata (field value and field name) - as email, phone, social security number, etc.
+  * Classification of fields based on field data and/or field name - as email, phone, social security number, etc.
   * Determining whether a field should be marked as PII.